WebAssembly/component-model/design/mvp/Explainer.md

 ```
 Because component-level function, type and instance definitions are different
 than core-level function, type and instance definitions, they are put into
-disjoint index spaces which are indexed separately by `sortidx` and
-`core:sortidx`, respectively.
-Components may also import or export core modules
+disjoint index spaces which are indexed separately.
+Components may import
-since core modules are immutable values and thus do not break the
-[shared-nothing] model.
-In the future, other immutable core sorts could be
-added to this list such as, if it was made importable/exportable, `data`.
+and export various core definitions (when they are compatible with the
+[shared-nothing] model, which currently means only `module`, but may in the
+future include `data`).
+Thus, component-level `sort` injects the full set
+of `core:sort`, so that they may be referenced (leaving it up to validation
+rules to throw out the core sorts that aren't allowed in various contexts).

 The `value` sort refers to a value that is provided and consumed during
 instantiation.
 How this works is described in the